johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Holy Spirit-led discipleship is about participating in a process whereby the Spirit of Christ is able to lead, warn, direct, encourage, teach and exhort us all, individually and corporately.

--	The purpose of facilitating MPD is to allow it to be a vehicle for God's Spirit to disciple people—recognising that MPD itself represents just one part of a whole process through which the Messiah is discipling us.
+-	The purpose of facilitating MPD is to allow it to be a vehicle for God's Spirit to disciple people—recognising that MPD itself represents just one part of a whole process through which the Messiah may be discipling us.

 -	Everyone has different gifts and personality and are at different stages of development, so group members need to be empowered to learn in their own particular way and at their own pace.

 -	The goal of discipleship is not to establish shared dogmatic belief or conformity to the convictions of a leader, mentor or facilitator, nor to church traditions—and certainly not to every aspect of MPD.

--	The goal is conformity to the Spirit of the Messiah, Jesus, and obedience to the will of the Father.
+-	The goal is conformity to the Spirit of the Messiah, Jesus, and obedience to the will of the Father—which is a lifestyle, not a dogmatic belief!

 #### Facilitating openness ####

 When meeting together for MPD the aim is to foster an environment of learning and discovery, where debate and discussion is lively, yet relaxed and uncompetitive.
 An environment in which all members, even the youngest and least experienced, are comfortable to openly contribute their views, burdens and questions.

+Openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.
+However, by encouraging open debate, it is possible for members to learn how express strong and diverse views, without creating conflict or forcing conformity.

+Openness, frankness and diversity will not stifle the true unity of the Spirit, which is based on love and mutual respect.
+By contrast, a forced conformity will typically erupt, sooner or later, into divisiveness.
+This is simply because people need to feel that they have been heard and listened to—particularly when they have a different perspective.

-These are some practical suggestions to help establish this.e
+These are some practical suggestions to help establish openness and diversity of opinion.
+Add your own ideas.

 -	A facilitator should contribute to discussions as a regular group member.
 They must never abuse their position by belittling the views of others or dominating a discussion.